Journal entry for Interest on Drawings is to record the interest income.

 The subsequent entry to record the receipt of the interest from partners.

-The rate of interest and repayment terms of both the Drawings & Interest will depend on the agreements among the partners.
-Its worth reading the Partnership acts for a better understanding of all the applicable rules and regulations.
+The rate of interest and repayment terms of both the Drawings and Interest will depend on the agreements among the partners.
+It’s worth reading the Partnership Acts to better understand all the applicable rules and regulations.

 FAQs relating to Journal Entry for Interest on Drawings: